 Use this feature to enable IPMI support.
 The options are Enabled and Disabled.
 When disabled, the system powers on quicker by removing BIOS support for extended IPMI features.
 The Disable option is for applications that require faster power on time wthout using Supermicro Update Manager (SUM) or extended IPMI features.
 The BMC network configuration in the BIOS setup is also invalid when IPMI Function Support is disabled.
 The general BMC function and motherboard health monitor such as fan control are still functioning even when this option is disabled.

 4.6 Security

-Use this menu to configure the security settings for the system.
+This menu allows the user to configure the following security settings for the system.